fusonic/php-http-kernel-extensions/README.md

             - { name: controller.argument_value_resolver, priority: 50 }
 ```

-Create your dto like e.g. our `UpdateFooDto` here.
+Create your DTO like e.g. our `UpdateFooDto` here.
 All the validation stuff is optional but getters and setters are
 needed by the serializer.

 ```php